PaulKlinger/freeform-virus-blinky/README.md

 Freeform electronics thingy vaguely shaped like a SARS-CoV-2 virus blinking out the virus's RNA sequence.

 The main body consists of 0.6mm copper wire shaped into circles and soldered together.
 There's a makeshift hinge on one side so the ball can be opened to change the battery and reprogram the MCU.
 See the [schematic](schematic.pdf) for the rest of the electronics.
+The power switch connects the positive terminal of the battery holder to the outer sphere, the anodes of all the LEDs are soldered on there.
+The cathode is connected via a resistor per colour and side to the microcontroller.

 The main challenge with the assembly is holding the parts in place while soldering, a third hand and some little weights to put on things to hold them down are quite helpful.
 I started with the two half-spheres, then added the LEDs, then the resistors and finally the MCU and the connections to the other half.